ariannaravera/ariannaravera.github.io/_pages/about.md

 ---

-Passionate about programming and driven by a deep fascination for the realms of medicine and biology, I have dedicated myself to merging these two interests.
-My focus lies in leveraging AI algorithms and techniques to analyze biomedical images.
+Hey there!
+My lifelong passions have always revolved around organization, optimization, and creativity.
+During my years of study, I was fortunate enough to stumble upon a career path that beautifully amalgamated these interests, leading me to become a Data Science Engineer.

+Programming holds a special place in my heart, and I continuously strive to expand my skill set by learning new languages and techniques.
+I thoroughly enjoy the challenge of problem-solving and take great pleasure in presenting elegant and visually appealing solutions.

-With an academic background spanning Italy and Sweden, I had the privilege of collaborating with the Uppsala hospital for some months on an impactful thesis project.
-To further enhance my skill set, I gained valuable experience through a year-long tenure at a prominent consulting company in Italy before transitioning back to the academic environment.
+My academic journey has taken me from Italy to Sweden, an enriching experience that granted me the privilege of collaborating with Uppsala Hospital on a thesis project of notable significance.
+This was followed by a year-long tenure at a prominent consulting company in Italy, further refining my skill set before my transition to Switzerland.

-Currently, I am thriving in my role at the Computing and Research Support Division of the University of Lausanne.
-Here, I engage in daily collaborations with esteemed researchers and contribute to cutting-edge projects within the Faculty of Biology and Medicine (FBM).
-The continuous learning opportunities and meaningful work I encounter every day bring me immense satisfaction.
+In my present role, I've embarked on an exciting fusion of my expertise with another passion of mine: the intricate fields of medicine and biology.
+I've found my niche at the Computing and Research Support Division of the University of Lausanne, where I foster daily collaborations with esteemed researchers.
+My mission is to contribute to cutting-edge projects within the Faculty of Biology and Medicine (FBM), capitalizing on AI algorithms and techniques to decipher the complexities of biomedical images.

+On a more personal note, I am always on the move.
+I have a deep love for sports, particularly when enjoyed outdoors with friends.
+Additionally, I find great fulfillment in participating in international volunteering experiences with children.
+However, I hesitate to label these experiences as traditional volunteering, as the children I work with transmit their kindness and indescribable energy to me, creating a mutual exchange.

+In summary, this is me in a nutshell.
+Whether you require assistance in developing innovative tools, organizing your schedule with a touch of flair, going for a run by the lake, or even embarking on a trip to Brazil, please do not hesitate to reach out to me!